catkenzie/downbeat/README.md

 # Downbeat
-Real-time drum transcription machine: turning a live session into sheet music.
+Real-time drum transcription machine: turning a live drum-kit session into sheet music for

 ## Classification